Indiana River Otter Trapping

 Step 2: Successful trappers must skin the otter and separate the pelt from the carcass before registering the pelt with a designated Indiana DNR employee or official Indiana DNR river otter check station.
 You must present the skinned river otter carcass, including the head, and pelt for physical registration and CITES tagging within 15 days after the month of harvest.

 For physical registration of river otter, successful trappers should attempt to take their otter to an authorized check station.
-The current list can be found here.

 Where not convenient or practical, a trapper may contact the Division of Law Enforcement Central Dispatch at 812-837-9536 to request a time to meet with a Conservation Officer.
 Trappers will be asked and expected to provide the county in which they would like to meet an officer.
 An appointment will be made with an officer, but may not be the same day the appointment was requested.
 When selecting this option for physical registration, please plan accordingly to ensure all otter pelts are tagged within 15 days after the month of harvest.